 Additional Requirements: You’ll be required to submit several documents—including the Application for Credential Authorizing Public School Service (Form 41-4), transcripts, verification of employment, and others.
 Additionally, you’ll need to pass a criminal history background check.

 Support Along the Way to Becoming a Principal

 Satisfying the requirements to become a principal can feel daunting.
 However, there are resources available to make the process more manageable, particularly for people who are working full time during the day and have other responsibilities in the evenings and on weekends.
 One popular option among teachers is earning required degrees and credentials through National University’s Sanford College of Education.
 This NCATE-accredited program provides online and on-campus classes.

 National provides both Bachelor of Arts and Master of Arts programs in a wide variety of education-related disciplines, including educational administration and school counseling/psychology, special education, and teacher education.
 Additionally, National offers a doctorate program in organizational innovation.

 Students at National take one course at a time, with each lasting only four weeks.
 For teachers who are busy working with students in the classroom all day, having the option of taking classes online in the evenings and weekends offers them much-needed flexibility.

 Becoming a principal is a calling.
 It’s a calling to lead, to inspire and to support others in reaching their full potential.
 It’s a commitment to creating an environment in which students thrive.
 And it’s a promise to bring people together so that everyone feels heard, receives respect, and — above all — is assured that they matter.

 If you’re interested in becoming a principal but need to meet additional requirements to be eligible to apply, visit our program page to learn how National University’s Sanford College of Education can support your journey.
-You can find out more about National University, the on-campus and online degrees and programs we offer, veteran opportunities, and student experiences by reading the blog articles on our resources page.
+You can find out more about National University, the on-campus and online degrees and programs we offer, Veteran opportunities, and student experiences by reading our blog.